gmarti-web/gmarti-web.github.io/collections/_hub-and-spoke-network/2025-03-16-hub-and-spoke.md

 1. The traffic enters the transit gateway through the hub transit gateway attachment.
 1. A transit gateway route table sends the traffic to the spoke transit gateway attachment.

+The following diagram shows traffic from a hub VPC to a spoke:

 {% include figure
   popup=true
   image_path="/assets/images/portfolio/hubandspoke/hubtgwa-to-spoketgwa.drawio.svg"